ffund/run-my-experiment-on-geni-blog/2017-11-13-the-spanning-tree-protocol.md

 To start, open an SSH terminal to _each_ bridge node, and run

 ```
-sudo tcpdump -i br0 "icmp"
+sudo tcpdump -i br0 -c 50  "icmp"
 ```

 in each, to monitor traffic on the bridge interface (both traffic entering and traffic leaving, on all ports).
-(We won't save the complete packet capture to a file, since it can potentially get very big.)
+Since we are expecting many frames to be flooded here, we'll stop capturing after 50 packets.
+(We won't save the packet capture to a file.)

 Also, open another SSH terminal to any one bridge node, and on it, run